Table of Contents

-Tetanus is relatively rare in dogs, yet the bacteria can be carried by their saliva.
-While we tend to identify the disease with rusty nails, it can be carried by saliva, rust, or soil.
+Tetanus is relatively rare in dogs, yet the bacteria can be carried by saliva.
+While we tend to identify the disease with rusty nails, it can be taken by saliva, rust, or soil.
 It is most commonly spread due to deep puncture wounds.
 Doctors recommend receiving a tetanus shot at least once every ten years.
 Originally called lockjaw, the disease causes severe muscle spasms.
-As the name suggests, this usually occurs first in the jaw and spreads to other parts of the body.
+As the name suggests, this usually occurs in the jaw and spreads to other body parts.

-The incubation period of the disease is commonly around 10 days, although in some cases it could be up to several months.
+The disease incubation period is commonly around ten days, although in some cases, it could be up to several months.
 The first symptom will often include muscle spasms or stiffness and can also include sweating and fever.
 If you are not sure, contact a doctor ASAP.
 Tetanus is nothing to trifle with.
 Seek medical treatment.
 There may still be time for vaccination.
-For more expert discussions by our lawyer,
+For more expert discussions by our lawyer, check out our blog.

 Michael is a managing partner at the nationwide Ehline Law Firm, Personal Injury Attorneys, APLC.
 He’s an inactive Marine and became a lawyer in the California State Bar Law Office Study Program, later receiving his J.D. from UWLA School of Law.
 Michael has won some of the world’s largest motorcycle accident settlements.